End-of-Life Doula Council

 It also educates those constituents on the benefits of doulas for dying people and their families, guides them on incorporating doulas into existing services, and informs them on how they can access outside doula providers.

-End of Life Doula Advisory Council Webinar – September 19, 2019
+- End of Life Doula Advisory Council Webinar – September 19, 2019 Webinar Recording and the Webinar PowerPoint handout

 Full Council member expectations can be found in the Guidelines for Committees and Councils.